 - Other Foot Conditions – Other foot conditions such as flat foot or high arches can cause the foot to be overworked or stretched abnormally, resulting in inflammation.

-Wearing a foot brace for plantar fasciitis can help provide support to the arch of your foot to alleviate pain from an inflamed ligament.
+Wearing a foot brace for plantar fasciitis can help provide support to the arch of your foot.
 If you feel pain in your foot, consult your doctor for the best treatment and make sure you’re wearing good shoes!